Skip to main content

 SOPA singapore, security of payment act, adjudication deadlines, payment claim, payment response, dispute settlement period, adjudication application, construction payment disputes

-Singapore's Security of Payment Act (SOPA) is designed to be fast and unforgiving.
-Miss a payment response deadline by a single day?
-You lose the right to defend the claim.
-Miscount the adjudication application window?
-You lose the right to adjudicate entirely.
+Singapore's Security of Payment Act (SOPA) is designed to be fast—and the price of that speed is that the deadlines are unforgiving.
+Miss a payment response by a single day and you can lose the right to defend the claim.
+Miscount the adjudication application window and you can lose the right to adjudicate entirely.

 This guide focuses on the four deadlines that matter—and the critical public holiday quirk that trips up contractors and adjudicators alike.